Inheritance (Cohabitants) Bill [HL]

 Overview

-This bill aims to grant inheritance rights to unmarried cohabitants in England and Wales upon the death of their partner, providing them with similar protections to those afforded to married couples and civil partners.
+This bill aims to grant inheritance rights to cohabitants in England and Wales upon the death of their partner who died without a will (intestacy).
+It extends the rights currently enjoyed by spouses and civil partners to eligible cohabitants, providing them with a share of the deceased's estate and rights concerning the family home.

 Description